pgodefroy/nRF52_HID_GPIO/README.md

 |--------------------------|----------------------|

-# Python Host Script Explanation for USB2GPIO (Timed Pulse Command)
+# Python Host Script Explanation for USB2GPIO

 This document explains the structure and functionality of the Python Host Script that communicates with an **nRF52840** USB device to control GPIO pins using HID commands.
 The script includes features such as setting pins HIGH/LOW, reading multiple pins, grouping pin updates, and a **timed pulse** command.